-18.1.3 An "Emergency safety intervention" ("ESI") ~~is~~means the use of seclusion ~~any time out~~ or physical restraint when a student presents an immediate ~~imminent~~ danger ~~of physical violence/aggression towards~~ self or others ~~likely to cause serious physical harm~~.
-An ESI ~~is~~may not be used for disciplinary purposes.
+18.1.3 "Emergency safety intervention" ("ESI") means the use of seclusion or physical restraint when a student presents an immediate danger to self or others.
+An ESI may not be used for disciplinary purposes.

 18.1.4 "Immediate danger" or "immediate and significant threat" means the imminent risk of physical violence toward self or others, or other physical behaviors which are likely to cause imminent risk of substantial bodily injury or serious bodily injury.